Jamie Adams (director): Career

 He released three films, Songbird (2018), Balance, Not Symmetry and Bittersweet Symphony (both 2019), over an eight week period.
-Songbird premiered at Edinburgh International Film Festival June 28, was picked up by Sparky Pictures and made its broadcast debut on Sky Cinema.
+Songbird premiered at the Edinburgh International Film Festival June 28; it was picked up by Sparky Pictures and made its broadcast debut on Sky Cinema.

 Balance, Not Symmetry is an audio-visual collaboration between Adams and Global Rock Royalty Biffy Clyro.
 The project dealt with loss and loneliness, and formed a motion picture and a record.
-The Film premiered as the "People's Gala Premiere" at Royal Festival Hall, Glasgow as part of the 2019 EIFF.
+The film premiered as the "People's Gala Premiere" at Royal Festival Hall, Glasgow as part of the 2019 EIFF.
 The record would go on to become a fans favourite and lead James McMahon of the NME to claim that Balance, Not Symmetry was "easily the most innovative collection of songs the Scottish band have delivered in a good half decade", claiming that it "takes the band in some fascinating, previously unexplored directions" and "reinvigorates one of Britain's most special of bands".

-Adams' directed the music video to the title track, Balance, Not Symmetry which has reached a million views on YouTube.
+Adams' directed the music video to the title track, "Balance, Not Symmetry", which has reached a million views on YouTube.

-During this period Jamie Adams Produced feature films for Black Mountain Poets' alumni Dolly Wells, Tom Cullen, & Alice Lowe including Pink Wall (2019) which premiered at the 2019 SXSW Film and Music Festival in Austin, Texas and would go on to be BAFTA Cymru nominated for Best Feature Film in October 2019.
+During this period, Jamie Adams also produced feature films for Black Mountain Poets alumni Dolly Wells, Tom Cullen and Alice Lowe, including Pink Wall (2019), which premiered at the 2019 SXSW Film and Music Festival in Austin, Texas and would go on to be BAFTA Cymru nominated for Best Feature Film in October 2019.
 The film starred Tatiana Maslany and Jay Duplass in the co-lead roles.

 His 2021 film Love Spreads starred Alia Shawkat and featured a struggling rock band under pressure to record an album at Rockfield Studios in Monmouthshire.
 Love Spreads premiered at Tribeca Film Festival in 2021, after being officially selected for the pandemic hit edition of Tribeca Film Festival in 2020.

-Up next BFI London Film Festival Official Selection She is Love (2022) starred Haley Bennett, Sam Riley and Marisa Abela and was shot over a week in Cornwall at the height of the Coronavirus pandemic.
+Up next was BFI London Film Festival Official Selection She is Love (2022) starred Haley Bennett, Sam Riley and Marisa Abela and was shot over a week in Cornwall at the height of the Coronavirus pandemic.

-In 2024, filming took pace on his film Lets Love with a cast including Martin Freeman.
-In January 2025, he was filming Mistletoe & Wine with a cast including Jason Isaacs and Charlotte Kirk.
+In 2024, filming took place on his film Lets Love with a cast including Martin Freeman.
+In January 2025, he shot Mistletoe & Wine, with a cast including Jason Isaacs and Charlotte Kirk.